- Download our Moving to Angola Guide (PDF)

 Tourist visas allow short-term entry to the country for leisure or business purposes.

-Expats should check if their nationality allows them visa-free entry or permits them to obtain a visa on arrival.
-If not, they will need to apply for a visa in advance of their trip.
-This can either be done at a local Angolan embassy or online via the country's electronic visa (eVisa) system.
+You should check if your nationality allows you visa-free entry or permits you to obtain a visa on arrival.
+If not, you must apply for a visa before your trip.
+This can either be done at a local Angolan embassy or online via the country’s electronic visa (eVisa) system.
 Those eligible for a visa on arrival can speed up the process by using the eVisa system to pre-register and pay for their visa ahead of time instead of at the border.

 Tourist visas are valid for one stay of 30 days and must be used within 60 days of being granted.
-Once in the country, it is possible to apply for an extension allowing an additional 30 days in Angola.
+Once in the country, it is possible to apply for an extension, allowing an additional 30 days in Angola.
+There are several visa requirements for Angola:

-Expats travelling on this Angolan visa aren't allowed to establish residence or engage in work for monetary gain in the country.
+Nationals of certain countries may also be asked for a medical certificate as well as a yellow fever vaccine certificate.
+If you are travelling on this Angolan visa, you aren’t allowed to establish residence or engage in work for monetary gain in the country.

 Work visas for Angola